Investing in New York City Real Estate

 Find out if anything new is coming to the area that will make it more desirable, such as a new subway station or grocery store.
 Research the property tax rates and school zones, especially if you’re purchasing a two-bedroom apartment, ask a professional in real estate about which neighborhoods in NYC are anticipated to grow, and why.

-The same factors that go into choosing the right residential property investment can be used to find a property that will outperform as a rental (e.g., neighborhood, building).
+Factors that go into choosing the right residential property Ioutperform as a rental (e.g., neighborhood, building).
 But there are also other considerations since this is an investment property.
 For a start, will your purchase be a residential property?
 If so, will it be a single condo or co-op unit, or the entire building?
 If it’s a co-op, the board may have restrictions on subletting.
 Multi-units or multi-family townhouses may have more upkeep, but you’ll still have good cash flow even if some of the units remain empty.

 In general, condo units are more accessible to rent than co-op units.
 The former typically has less restrictive rules regarding renting, with some placing a complete ban while others limit the amount of time.
 It’s also likely to take longer to purchase a co-op since you’ll have to receive approval from the board.
 Even if you’re willing to bear this hindrance, the extra time means a more extended closing date and a delay in rental payments.